 Covers theoretical and practical essentials of solid-state devices and circuits and an analysis of radio frequency (RF) circuits.
 Not open to students registered in or with credit in ELTC 53.

 Solid-State Circuits

-3.0 hours lecture Prerequisite: ELTC 53A Grading: letter grade
+Prerequisite: ELTC 53A Grading: letter grade

 Covers the theoretical and practical essentials of integrated circuit amplifiers, AM transmission and reception and an intro to digital integrated circuits.

 Solid-State Circuits Laboratory